Yahaira326/Multiplication-App/README.md

 # Multiplication-App
 A multiplication app that helps children practice their math skills.
+It features a question section, an input section, a submit button, and a score section.
+The question section displays a random multiplication question every time the page refreshes, and the user can answer in the input section.
+If the answer is correct, their score increases by one, and the next question appears.
+However, if the answer is incorrect, the score decreases by one.